Homepage ∞ ∞

 Video Self - Introduction!

-∞ ∞ In Winter 2018 I offer a course on "Thesaurus Construction and Metadata" will be offered next time in Winter 2018.
+∞ ∞ In Winter 2018 I offer a course on "Thesaurus Construction and Metadata" (LIS 9202).
 See details on my Teaching homepage.

 ∞ ∞ In LIS 9002 "Organization of Information", we aim to develop an understanding of general principles and techniques for the organization, representation, and classification of information.
-I teach this required course quite regularly: Fall 2017 and Winter 2018.
+I teach this required course quite regularly including this Winter 2018.

 ∞ ∞ A new FIMS-wide course (FIMS 9328) on "Misinformation and Viral Deception" is in the making for the Winter 2019 term.

 What's it about?
 Here is the official brief description so far:

 "Foundations of credibility assessment and information quality verification.
 Philosophical and psychological underpinnings of deceptive behaviors.
 Information manipulation by digital environment type (fudging, forging, spamming, trolling), format (image- or text-based), domain (communication, news provision, information organization).
 Best prevention guidelines for digital/off-line environments.
 Technological advancements in lie detection and information verification."